ndrean/Solid-components/_posts/2020-01-10-JS-loop-through-object.md

 title: Javascript - Loop through object with  for   of
 ---

-We don't use `for  in` as this loop through all the properties  of an object (with `hasOwnProperty`.
-Instead, we use the `keys`of an object (obtained as an array with `Object.keys(myObject)` and iterate with `for of` on this array `keys`.
+We use the `keys`of an object (obtained as an array with `Object.keys(myObject)` and iterate with `for of` on this array `keys`.
 We also have `Object.entries(myObject)`  which destructurates the object and returns an array of array.
+Note : We don't use `for  in` as this loop through all the properties  of an object (with `hasOwnProperty`.

 ```javascript